ibbatta/grunt-frontend-boilerplate/README.md

 ### __Troubleshootings__ ###

-This is just my personal boilerplate, it may or may not be a good fit for your project(s).
+This is just a personal boilerplate create for demonstration purpose only, it may or may not be a good fit for your project(s).

 ---